Softdiscover/Zigaform-WP-Form-Builder-Lite/README.md

 == Tags ==
 ajax forms, responsive, form generator, form creator, form, forms, simple forms, professional forms, quick forms, form builder, form designs, contact form, validation, form builder, contact form builder, form manager, form creator, form generator, contact us, contact forms plugin, contact form plugin, bootstrap forms, jquery forms, ajax, confirmation mail, template,captcha,redirect,mailchimp,recaptcha,html,avada,bootstrap,builder,design,database,divi,email,embed,email template,elementor,conditional email,layout,marketing,validation,visual composer,bootstrap layout,magento,bootstrap with validation,bootstrap example,laravel,drupal,codeigniter,codecanyon,drag and drop,commerce,for word,in salesforce,oracle,salesforce,with conditional logic,builder form,news,maps

-== Installation ==

-There are 2 ways to install.
-Please follow the steps below:

-= Via FTP =
-1. After your download unzip `Zigaform Form Builder Lite` from your download .zip
-2. Open your FTP client
-3. Upload the `Zigaform Form Builder` folder to /wp-content/plugins/ directory on your hosting server
-4. Activate the Zigaform Form Builder plugin through the 'Plugins' menu in WordPress
-5. Configure the plugin by going to the `Zigaform Form Builder` menu that appears in your admin menu

-= Via backend of WordPress =
-1. After your download, log into backend of your WordPress
-2. Go to Plugins > Add New
-3. Click the Upload link
-4. Click Browse and locate the file that you downloaded and click *Install Now*
-5. After Wordpress has finished unpacking the file click on *Activate Plugin*
-6. After the plugin has been activated you will notice a new menu item on the left hand navigation labelled Zigaform Lite

 == Frequently Asked Questions ==

 = How do I create a form? =